osmosis-labs/test-tube/packages/tx-test-tube/README.md

 ## Versioning

-The version of coreum-test-tube is determined by the versions of its dependencies, Coreum and test-tube, as well as its own changes.
+The version of tx-test-tube is determined by the versions of its dependencies, TX and test-tube, as well as its own changes.
 The version is represented in the format A.B.C, where:

-- A is the major version of Coreum,
+- A is the major version of TX,
-- B is the minor version of coreum-test-tube,
+- B is the minor version of tx-test-tube,
-- C is the patch number of coreum-test-tube itself.
+- C is the patch number of tx-test-tube itself.

-When a new version of Coreum is released and contains breaking changes, we will also release breaking changes from test-tube if any and increment the major version of coreum-test-tube.
-This way, it's clear that the new version of coreum-test-tube is not backwards-compatible with previous versions.
+When a new version of TX is released and contains breaking changes, we will also release breaking changes from test-tube if any and increment the major version of tx-test-tube.
+This way, it's clear that the new version of tx-test-tube is not backwards-compatible with previous versions.

-When adding a new feature to coreum-test-tube that is backward-compatible, the minor version number will be incremented.
+When adding a new feature to tx-test-tube that is backward-compatible, the minor version number will be incremented.

-When fixing bugs or making other changes that are `coreum-test-tube` specific and backward-compatible, the patch number will be incremented.
+When fixing bugs or making other changes that are `tx-test-tube` specific and backward-compatible, the patch number will be incremented.

 Please review the upgrade guide for upgrading the package, in case of breaking changes.